-Condition 9: Requires a proposal to be submitted for additional methods/procedures for upgrading and improving the additional areas of the landfill that have intermediate cover.

-A report entitled "Evaluation of Potential Enhanced Intermediate Cover Alternatives" was submitted to SCAQMD on March 15, 2017.
-Recommendations provided included enhancements to 115 acres of intermediate cover area at the site including:

-- Application of Posi-Shell® 37.3 acres

-- Installation of Closure Turf 20.7 acres

-- Vegetative Cover Preparation and Seeding 57 acres
+- Condition 9: Requires a proposal to be submitted for additional methods/procedures for upgrading and improving the additional areas of the landfill that have intermediate cover. - Status: A report entitled "Evaluation of Potential Enhanced Intermediate Cover Alternatives" was submitted to SCAQMD on March 15, 2017.
+Recommendations provided included enhancements to 115 acres of intermediate cover area at the site including: - Application of Posi-Shell® 37.3 acres - Installation of Closure Turf 20.7 acres in 2017 - Additional Closure Turf Installation 5.2 acres in 2018 - Vegetative Cover Preparation and Seeding 57 acres